romanz/electrs/doc/cookie_deprecation.md

 As of 0.8.8 the `cookie` option is deprecated and it will be removed.
 A new `auth` option was added.
-If you don't use the `cookie` otpion, you're not affected and don't need to read this.
+If you don't use the `cookie` option, you're not affected and don't need to read this.
 Note that this is different from `cookie_file`.

 ## Why?